UnderHost/uhmonitoring/README.md

 ---

 ## License
-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+You can redistribute and/or modify this software under the terms of the license.
+For more details, see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html).